 Years of Experience

-For those with five to nine years of experience, average earnings amount to about $16.60 per hour.
-The largest fraction of Heartland Dental Care people (33 percent) have been working for one to four years and earn $15.34 per hour on average.
+Five to nine years of work experience seem to result in median wages of $16.36 per hour.
+The largest slice of the Heartland Dental Care workforce (34 percent) has been working for one to four years and earns, on average, approximately $15.48 per hour.

 Certifications and Degrees

-When it comes to skills, Patient Education seems to bolster pay the most; employees who claim proficiency also enjoy a median income of approximately $18.63 per hour.
-One of the more prevalent skills at Heartland Dental Care is Radiology, with nearly one-half considering it a key competency.
-Some other standard skills here are Customer Service, Oral Surgery, and Composite Fillings.
+When it comes to skills, employees who report Patient Education among their abilities seem to make the most, reporting a median income of $18.44 per hour.
+A garden variety skill at Heartland Dental Care is Radiology; nearly one-half of Heartland Dental Care's people use it regularly.
+Some other standard skills here are Customer Service, Composite Fillings, and Oral Surgery.

 Benefits and Perks

-To plan for old age, a majority of workers maintain savings accounts through the company's 401(k) plan.
-A strong majority of respondents receive health insurance, and a solid majority of respondents get dental coverage.
-Employees can also look forward to tuition reimbursement, life insurance, stock options, and registered retirement savings plan (rrsp).
+A majority of employees report contributing to a 401(k).
+A strong majority of survey participants have health insurance, and benefits for a solid majority of respondents also include dental insurance.
+Perks also include tuition reimbursement, life insurance, stock options, and registered retirement savings plan (rrsp).